Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: EDoF Function

 A critical advantage of XL-MIMO is that it can largely improve the EDoF of communication systems due to the spherical wavefront in near-field.
-However, in our early work \cite{chen2025}, we found that the increase of EDoF is actually limited in conventional collected arrays ($d = \lambda/2$), while the sparse array can largely improve the EDoF.
-This finding indicates an outstanding benefit of using sparse arrays in XL-MIMO systems.
+In this section, we consider a single-user XL-MIMO communication system, where the transmit array and receive array deploy sparse UPAs with the antenna spacing denoted as $d$ and $\bar d$, respectively.

+As demonstrated in our previous work \cite{chen2025}, the use of a sparse array configuration can lead to substantial improvement in EDoF as shown in Fig.~\ref{SA_p4}.
+The EDoF gradually reaches its maximum when the unwanted array gain decreases to zero.
+This condition is achieved by increasing the antenna spacing, which reduces the gain measured at the antenna nearest to the focused antenna in the receive array.